shader-slang/slang/docs/user-guide/07-autodiff.md

 - No access to global variables or shader parameters within a differentiable function.
 - All operations to global resources, including texture reads or atomic writes, are treating as a non-differentiable operation.
 - If a differentiable function contains calls that cause side-effects such as updates to global memory, there will not be a guarantee on how many times the side-effect will occur during the resulting derivative function or back-propagation function.
 - `for` loops: In a backward differentiable function, loops currently cannot have `continue` statements although `break` statements are supported.
-Loops must use the attribute `[maxiters(<count>)]` to specify a maximum number of iterations.
+Loops must use the attribute `[MaxIters(<count>)]` to specify a maximum number of iterations.
 This will be used by compiler to allocate space to store intermediate data.
-If the actual number of iterations exceeds the provided maximum, the behaviour is undefined.
+If the actual number of iterations exceeds the provided maximum, the behavior is undefined.

 The above restrictions do not apply if a user-defined derivative or backward propagation function is provided.